 Academic Advising and Professional Development

 Take full advantage of the College of Liberal Arts’ flexible curriculum with the help of our award-winning advisors.
-We will help you select a major or minor, and graduate on time.
+We’ll help you select a major or minor, and graduate on time.
 Beyond academics, our advisors ensure that you have a rich experience at Temple by complementing your academic work with study abroad programs, internships and other experiential learning opportunities.

 Financial Aid and Scholarships